LIVE | Trump postpones 'destruction of power plants' in Iran for 10 days: Talks 'are going well'

 Saudi Arabia and Kuwait also reported new attacks.

-Israeli attacks "on a large scale" in Iran
+Israeli attacks Iran "on a large scale"

-The Israeli military claimed to have carried out "a series of large-scale attacks on Iranian terrorist regime infrastructure in several locations across the country"on Thursday, the 27th day of the war in the Middle East.
+The Israeli military claimed to have carried out "a series of large-scale attacks on Iranian terrorist regime infrastructure in several locations across the country" on Thursday, the 27th day of the war in the Middle East.

 Iran's Fars news agency said on Telegram that two residential areas in the central city of Isfahan had been hit.